drigoor/cl-asteroids/README.md

-the idea here was to create a simple asteroids (based on an example from the tic-80 fantasy computer community) this was based on my own (cl-game-spell)[https://github.com/drigoor/cl-game-spell]
+* the idea in this repo was to create a simple asteroids game clone (based on an example from the tic-80 fantasy computer community)
+* this was based on my own [cl-game-spell](https://github.com/drigoor/cl-game-spell)

 # cl-asteroids